 The Resurrection of Jesus: 28:1-15.

 All four Gospels report of the resurrection of Jesus.
 Matthew gives only a brief account of it.
 Early Sunday morning, Mary Magdalene and the other Mary went to the tomb (Matt 27:56; 28:1).
 By the time the women reached the tomb, it was empty.
 Suddenly there was a great earthquake, the angel came down and rolled away the stone.
 The angel said to the women “Fear not, Jesus is not here: for he has risen as he said.
 Come, see the place where he lay”.
 The empty tomb and the angel’s testimony of Jesus’ resurrection filled the women with fear and great joy.
 On their way to tell others, the risen Christ appeared to them and they worshiped him.
 Jesus said to them “Don’t be afraid!
 Go tell my brothers to go to Galilee, and they will see me there” (Matt 28:7, 10).
-Matthew gives the falsified report of the guards in verses Matt 28:11-15.
+Matthew gives the falsified report of the guards (28:11-15).
 The religious leaders bribed them to say the ridiculous and fabricated story that “The disciples stole the body while guards were sleeping”.
 How could these defeated and coward disciples overpower the Roman guards and steal Jesus’ body?
 Christ’s enemies circulate this story even today (Matt 28:15).
 The resurrection of Jesus is the proof of his deity (Rom 1:4).
 The burial of Jesus is the evidence of his death.
 Christ’s death and resurrection were the fulfillment of the scripture (John 20:9; Acts 26:23; Psalms 16:10).
 Christianity stands or falls on this doctrine.
 If Christ is not risen; our preaching is vain, our faith also in vain, we become false witnesses, we are still in our sin, the dead in Christ are perished and we are of all men most miserable (1 Cor 15:14-19).
 The doctrine of resurrection is vital to the historical preaching of the gospel.
 It is also vital to the prophetic preaching of the gospel.
-This gives hope to endure persecution for the gospel (1 Cor 15:29-34).
-We are called to preach the good news of the resurrection of Jesus Christ.
-Pray that the resurrection of Christ would be convincing to you to share the gospel with others
+It gives hope and encourages to endure persecution for the gospel (1 Cor 15:29-34).
+The truth of Christ's resurrection has prevailed in the lives of millions of people in the church history.
+Jesus appeared to hundreds of disciples (1 Cor 15:3-8).
+They went on telling this story because they could not help but speak of what they had seen and heard.

 The Great Commission: 28:16-20.